Forsskieken/Lovelace-layout-card-Margin-Responsive-Nested-or-not/README.md

 <img width="315" height="422" alt="image" src="https://github.com/user-attachments/assets/7824e70b-492a-42a9-a83b-f9547affdad0" />

 Even with the mod-card and changing the order of only shuffling the last card shows up?
+Appearantly the cards are still rendered and can therefore show up.
+Tricks like "....." doesn't always seems to be relaible.

 <img width="274" height="530" alt="image" src="https://github.com/user-attachments/assets/517ae0c6-6fef-4c8c-845d-ffc785e705ea" />
 <img width="428" height="626" alt="image" src="https://github.com/user-attachments/assets/b3cee2d5-93e4-463f-b2aa-0887f69ae655" />
+`      display: none` works but one can also just delete that card.

 The complete dashboard code can be found in this repository